james-2142/pdf2kmz/README.md

 Always have a backup navigation method in the field - electronic devices and batteries fail.

-## Issues
+## Testnig Notes

-I've tested this using Vicmap 25k products with my own Garmin eTrex 20x, your mileage may vary with other maps.
-I've done some limited testing with NSW Spatial Services Georeferenced PDF Topographic Map Series and is now working.
+I've tested this using Vicmap 25k products with BaseCamp and QGIS and with my own Garmin eTrex 20x.
+I've tested with the NSW e-Topo 25k products with BaseCamp and QGIS.

 The auto-clipping feature `-c` tries to find the outer gridlines of the map and use that to clip.
-It works well with the Vicmap and NSW Spatial Services' products, and may work with other maps.
+It works well with the Vicmap and NSW e-Topo products, and may work with other maps.
 Clip using the neatline (if available) if this doesn't work.

-The Vicmap neatline aligns with the outer gridlines, so works very well.
-The neatline for the NSW Spatial Services does not align with the gridlines, and sits well outside, and isn't suitable for clipping.
-Use the auto-clipping option or specify an alternative.
+The Vicmap neatline aligns with the outer gridlines, so works very well at removing whitespace and legends.
+The neatline for the NSW Se-Topo does not align with the gridlines, and sits well outside, and isn't suitable for clipping.
+Use the auto-clipping option or specify one of the alternatives.

+Not all errors are handled gracefully at this stage.

 # License